Fleur the Lys on La Digue Island is a good quality accommodation...

 Ideal length of stay: 2-3 nights

-Directions: Transfers on arrival can be arranged by traditional ox-cart.
+Directions: Transfers on arrival can be arranged by taxi.
 For those choosing to walk or cycle, take the coastal tar road heading south from the jetty.
 After cycling for 5-10mins, turn left at the tree-mounted 'Fleur de Lys' signpost.
 The reception and bungalows are on the right hand side of this gravel road.

 Owner: Fleur de Lys is owned and managed by a Seychellois-Scottish couple, Mary and Ron Henry.